rcbg97/code-verifier/README.md

 ##Results

-Smartvote -> algorithm appears to work with ZH-Ständeräte
+Smartvote -> algorithm appears to work with ZH-Ständeräte (json with answers)

 ##TODO

 **if needed**:
 *smartvote*
--> remove hardcoded stuff (allow person to put json into input field -> request through json -> calculate based on json) -> from responses match value etc
+-> add dropdown for kantönli :P

 -> do the same for *easyvote* and *vimentis*